bonomani/devmon/docs/TEMPLATES.md

 ### DELTA transform

-The DELTA transform calculates how much something changes over time.
-This calculation is done by comparing the previous data to the current one and shows the change in data units per second.
+The DELTA transform compares the **previous data** to the **current one** changes over the time and shows the change in **unit per second** rate.

-You can give it a maximum value (upper limit): the limit helps prevent incorrect results by setting a maximum value for the data.
-Without a specified limit, if there's a sudden drop in data (like with some SNMP counters that reset after reaching a high value), the system will choose an appropriate maximum value based on whether it's dealing with 32-bit or 64-bit data.
+You can give it a maximum value (upper limit): the limit helps prevent incorrect results by setting a maximum value of the rate, that can occure when OID values are reset in th device.
+Without a specified limit, the system will choose an appropriate maximum based on whether it's dealing with 32-bit or 64-bit data.

 The DELTA transform takes at least two poll cycles to return meaningful data.
 In the mean time you will get a 'wait' result stored in the targetOID alias.